Webbgaraget/threewp_broadcast/readme.txt

 For a complete list of features and more information, see <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.
 Currently the Premium Pack offers:

 * <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting image field types using the ACF plugin.
+* <strong>All Blogs</strong> allows users to broadcast to all blogs in the network without having to be a user of the blog.
 * <strong>Attachment Shortcodes</strong> copies attachments specified in custom shortcodes.
+* <strong>Comments</strong> adds support for broadcasting of comments.
 * <strong>Custom Field Attachments</strong> allows post custom field containing attachment IDs to be broadcasted correctly..
 * <strong>Event Organiser</strong> adds support for Stephen Harris&#8217; <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.
+* <strong>Keep Child Attachments</strong> keeps the child post's attachments instead of deleting them when updating a broadcast.
 * <strong>Keep Child Status</strong> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.